elkana-langat/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## 8. Class to JSON
 Write a function that returns the dictionary description with simple data structure(list, dictionary, string, integer and boolean) for JSON serialization of an Object

+## 9. Student to JSON
+Write a class Stident that defines a student

+## 10. Student to JSON with filter

+## 11. Student to disk and reload

+## 12. Pascal's Triangle